CarstenKoenig/EventSourcing/README.md

 If a command is executed in the CQRS-model this will be called to create a computation that in turn will be run against the store.

 #### What are sinks?
-**Sinks** are just subscribtions to the stores event-stream that are using `StoreComputation`s to update external read-models.
+**Sinks** are just subscribtions to the stores event-stream that are using `Computation`s to update external read-models.
 Of course those read-models should use some kind of database to store their values - for the test it's just a simple dictionary.

 If a new event is added to the store those sinks will receive those events together with the Id of the entity that caused the event